CageCode/World-Food-Ecosystems/practical1/exploring.md

 ## Step 2: Exploring the functionalities
 Now we will explore the functionalities of Google Earth Engine, a cloud-based platform for spatial data analysis.
 It enables users to access, visualize, and analyze vast amounts of data, facilitating research on topics such as land cover change, climate monitoring and disaster response to name a few.
 In this course we use GEE to quickly access various datasources and inspect them easily.

+If at any point your lost on the basic JavaScript commands, go [back](intro.html)
 </br >
 </br >

 ### Step 2.1: Loading the biome map of the world

-Now that we know more or less how GEE looks, let's use it.
-If at any point your lost on the basic JavaScript commands, go [back](intro.html)

-> Starting to build the script: exploring the Biome map
+First we will load a biome map of the world which represents different types of biomes across the world, showing zones with characteristic life forms and environmental conditions.
+Biomes are classified based on factors such as temperature, precipitation, and the dominant forms of life like vegetation.
+Examples include tropical rainforests, deserts, tundras, and savannas.
+The biome map that we will load using JavaScript comes in the form of a raster, which means it consists of pixels organized in a grid.
+Each pixel has the same spatial size and contains a value that represents some type of data.

-Copy this piece of code in the 'script' panel of the earth engine GUI.
+Copy the following piece of code in the 'script' panel of the earth engine GUI.

 ```javascript